 To sum it up, you have two ways to go about starting your own cryptocurrency: build a blockchain or create a fork.

 To create a Bitcoin fork you can either:

 Having read this far, you already have a fairly clear picture of what it takes to create a new blockchain.
 Before starting any new complex project it’s always a good idea to take a deep breath and evaluate once again if this is something you should be investing your time and money in.

-So, how to decide if you even need a blockchain in the first place?
-Here is a list of questions that will help you to answer this question before you make this commitment.
+So, how to establish if you even need a blockchain in the first place?
+Here is a list of question that will help you to answer this question before you make this commitment.